Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 But really it sets the stage for a battle that is about to take place.

-I’ve been talking about boosting macrophages as the solution to stopping COVID for a while now, and it’s looking like that might actually be a reasonable course of action.
+I’ve been talking about boosting macrophages as the solution to stopping COVID for a while now, and it looks like that might be a reasonable course of action.

 Interleukins, which are referred to by “IL” and come in at least seventeen variations, play an important role in this process.